Women speaking to a group

 Identify Groups with Whom to Share Your Vision

-Before you figure out all elements of your vision, identify all the groups whose buy-in is most necessary for what you see in your mind’s eye to get adopted.
+Identify all the groups whose buy-in is most necessary for what you see in your mind’s eye to get adopted.

 Getting Community Stakeholder Buy-In for Yor Vision